lungoruscello/WorldPopPy/README.md

 ## Acknowledgements

-**WorldPopPy** is inspired by the [BlackMarblePy](https://github.com/worldbank/blackmarblepy/tree/main) package, which simplifies working with daily, monthly, and yearly night-light data from NASA's Black Marble project.
+The implementation of **WorldPopPy** draws on the [BlackMarblePy](https://github.com/worldbank/blackmarblepy/tree/main) package, which gives users easy access to night-light data from NASA's Black Marble project.

 ## Feedback

 If you encounter issues, or want to suggest improvements, please [open an issue](https://github.com/lungoruscello/WorldPopPy/issues).
-Note that WorldPopPy is being developed and tested on Linux.
-Issues encountered on other platforms may take longer to address.
+Since WorldPopPy is developed and tested on Linux, issues encountered on other platforms may take longer to address.

 ## License